DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/gpu/vm-gpu.md

             resourceName: nvidia.com/GP104GL_TESLA_P4
     ```

-    1. 下面是需要填写的信息
+    1. The following information needs to be filled in
     2. vGPU
-    3. GPU 直通，上面的示例中 TEESLA P4 有两个 GPU，这里只需要注册一个即可
+    3. GPU passthrough; in the example above, there are two GPUs for TEESLA P4, so only one needs to be registered here

-## 通过 YAML 创建 VM 并使用 GPU 加速
+## Create VM Using YAML and Enable GPU Acceleration

-与普通虚拟机唯一的区别是在 devices 中添加 GPU 相关信息。
+The only difference from a regular virtual machine is adding GPU-related information in the devices section.

-??? note "点击查看完整 YAML"
+??? note "Click to view the complete YAML"

     ```yaml
     apiVersion: kubevirt.io/v1